remixer-dec/botality-ii/README.md

 ### Bot commands
 Send a message to your bot with the command **/tti -h** for more info on how to use stable diffusion in the bot, and **/tts -h** for tts module.
 The bot uses the same commands as voice names in configuration file for tts.
+Try **/llm** command for llm module details.